 July – Aug

 If you can possibly go at any other time of the year don’t choose these two month.
 The highlands of Scotland turn into a traffic jam.
 This is full blown tourist season.
 It is normally warm and damp, weather that the midges love.
 A midge bite is not sore, but hundreds of them make you itch constantly and sometimes they seem to have the ability to drive a sane person nuts.
+This may sound crazy, but the only great way to keep them away is to use either a crown of ferns or rub the ferns between your hands and rub the juice onto the exposed parts of your body.

 Sep – Oct